 We also include in this report information on Company-owned, franchise-operated, and system-wide average weekly net sales.
 Average weekly net sales are calculated by dividing total net sales in the period by operating weeks in the period.
 Accordingly, year-over-year results reflect sales for all locations, whereas comparable net bakery-cafe sales exclude closed locations and are based on sales only from our base store bakery-cafes.
 New stores typically experience an opening "honeymoon" period during which they generate higher average weekly net sales in the first 12 to 16 weeks after opening, after which customers "settle-in" to normal usage patterns.
 On average, average weekly net sales during the "settle-in" period are 5 percent to 10 percent less than during the "honeymoon" period.
 As a result, year-over-year results of average weekly net sales are generally lower than the results in comparable net bakery-cafe sales.
-This results from the relationship of the number of bakery-cafes in the "honeymoon" period, the number of bakery-cafes in the "settle-in" period, and the number of bakery-cafes in the comparable bakery-cafe base.
+This results from the relationship of the number of bakery-cafes in the "honeymoon" period, the number of bakery-cafes in the comparable bakery-cafe base.